And it’s really more fucking perfect than the last guy’s.

 Do you revendicate intellectual property?
 No. So you must choose a fucking public license.

-And as you’ll never be perfect, let other improve your shit or do what the f*ck they want to.
+And as you’ll never be perfect, let others improve your shit or do what the fuck they want to.

 “Don’t ignore stupid things or you will stay at the motherfucker level.” — Brad Hollande

 Inspired by the geniuses behind motherfuckingwebsite.com and bettermotherfuckingwebsite.com.